Defining pharmaceutical waste

 Disposal principles

-NHS England has produced a clinical waste strategy to deliver sustainable waste management.
+NHS England’s clinical waste strategy supports NHS providers to deliver sustainable waste management.

 Pharmacy services need to consider these principles wherever possible, while keeping the nature of pharmaceutical waste in mind: